 Where do swamps come from (a parable for children and adults)

 People!
-People, clear me quickly!
+People, cleanse me quickly!

-But people balked:
+But people shrugged it off:

 Help before it's too late!

-Again, the people did not listen to him.
+Again people did not listen to him.

 And soon, indeed, the former lake-pond turned into a swamp.